Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

 \section{Methodology}

 \textsc{Hgarn}'s workflow is demonstrated in Figure \ref{fig:model}.
-The raw data is first encoded in the \textit{embedding Module} and then input to the \textit{hierarchical graph attention module} to model multi-dependencies.
-Finally, the user's personalized embeddings are fused with the learned hierarchical graph representations and input to the \textit{Temporal module} to make predictions.
-We will elaborate on the details of our \textsc{Hgarn}.
+The raw data is first encoded in the \textit{embedding module} and then input to the \textit{hierarchical graph attention module} to model multi-dependencies.
+Finally, the user's personalized embeddings are fused with the learned hierarchical graph representations and input to the \textit{temporal module} to make predictions.
+We will elaborate on the details of \textsc{Hgarn} in the following sections.